Aisk1436/mpm3d/README.md

 Implementing mpm3d, which was originally written in [Taichi](https://github.com/taichi-dev/taichi), using CUDA C++.

-You can change configures in mpm3d.cuh (e.g., change 'dim' from 3 to 2, or change 'Real' from float to double), it should compile correctly.
+You can change configures in mpm3d.cuh (e.g., change 'dim' from 3 to 2, or change 'Real' from float to double).
+It should compile correctly.

 ## How to build